Living-with-machines/lwmdb/docs/contributing.md

 }
 ```

-This provides helps credit contributions and formatting for rendering a contributors grid of profiles in markdown.

-The `contribution` component covers at least these categories for `lwmdb`.
+The `contribution` component per user indicates type of contributionat present we consider these:

 - `code`
 - `ideas`